 The Department of Commerce (Commerce) is conducting an administrative review of the antidumping duty (AD) order on polyethylene terephthalate film, sheet, and strip (PET film) from Taiwan.
-This review covers two respondents Nan Ya Plastics Corporation (Nan Ya) and Shinkong Materials Technology Corporation (SMTC).
-The period of review (POR) is July 1, 2018 through June 30, 2019.
+This review covers two companies: Nan Ya Plastics Corporation (Nan Ya) and Shinkong Materials Technology Corporation (SMTC) and Shinkong Synthetic Fiber Corporation (SSFC), which we consider to be a single entity.1 The period of review (POR) is July 1, 2019, through June 30, 2020.
 We preliminarily find that Nan Ya did not sell PET film in the United States below normal value (NV).
-We also preliminarily find that SMTC had no shipments during the POR.
+We also preliminarily find that SMTC/SSFC had no shipments during the POR.